 Select Minecraft on the left side.
-On the right side click Versions and select Create New Version...
+On the right side go to Versions and then Create New Version...

-If ModDrop tells you "You must play Minecraft Version <version> at least once before you can create a moddable version of it" then proceed to next step.
+If ModDrop tells you "You must play Minecraft Version <version> at least once before you can create a moddable version of it" then proceed to next operation.

-If everything goes fine then jump to Part Two – Install Mods.
+If everything goes fine then jump to Step Two - Install Mods.